hdz-666/design-image-classifier/README.md

 # design-image-classifier
-An image classifier to get similar design number and product in your inventory
+An image classifier to get similar design number and product in your inventory.
+Using DINOv2